BerkBelhan/BerkBelhan/README.md

 - Hi there👋
 - I'm Berk!
-- I'm currently enrolled as a college degree student in computer engineering.
+- I'm currently enrolled as an undergraduate student in computer engineering.
 - I’m currently learning Java, Python and Javascript.